 The definition of penny stocks

 The penny stock definition has changed from time to time.
-It used to be stocks under a dollar, now its stocks under $5.
-For me it’s cheaper stocks.
+It used to be stocked under a dollar, now its stocks under $5.
+For me, it’s cheaper stocks.

-In this case, you can see that this was a support line, stock broke down and we sold off right there, from that point, $11.33 and this stock just continues to head lower, that to me is a penny stock.
+In this case, you can see that this was a support line, the stock broke down, and we sold off right there, from that point, $11.33 and this stock continues to head lower, that to me is a penny stock.

 That to me is where you go short, have your support, have your resistance, have your lines in the sand, and one these stocks break below it they’re usually tossed, they’re usually in the gutter, and most of the time you’re going to be a short in these positions, you’re going to be a person who shorts.